attilusleung/CourseNotifier/README.md

 # CourseNotifier

-A script that automatically scrapes the Cornell class roster to track the open status of courses.
+A script that track the open status of courses and notifies you of any changes through SMS.

 Currently tracks courses specified in a config file and sends an SMS message through the twilio API whenever there are changes to the tracked courses.